hakhakobian/regallery/readme.txt

 Just upload your images and let Re Gallery PRO do the work.

+== 🛍️ WooCommerce Product Integration ==

+Display your WooCommerce products in stunning, customizable galleries with Re Gallery.
+Automatically pull product images, titles, and prices into beautiful layouts that boost engagement and drive sales, no manual setup needed!

 👉 [Upgrade to Re Gallery PRO and create a smarter, faster photo gallery today.](https://regallery.team/?utm_source=wordpress&utm_medium=social#pricing)